What is Data Loss Prevention (DLP)? Definition, Types & Tips

 Why Data Loss Prevention?
 7 Trends Driving DLP Adoption

 In the 2017 Gartner Magic Quadrant for Enterprise DLP, Gartner estimated that the total data loss prevention market would reach $1.3 billion in 2020.
 Now, updated forecasts show a likely $2.64 billion market size in 2020.
-The DLP market is not new, but it has evolved to include managed services, cloud functionality, and advanced threat protection amongst other things.
+The DLP market is not new, but it has evolved to include managed services, cloud storage and functionality, and advanced threat protection amongst other things.
 All of this, coupled with the upward trend in giant data breaches, has seen a massive uptick in DLP adoption as a means to protect sensitive data.
 Here are nine trends that are driving the wider adoption of DLP:

 - The Growth of the CISO Role: More companies have hired and are hiring Chief Information Security Officers (CISOs), who often report to the CEO.
 CEOs want to know the game plan for preventing data leaks.
 DLP provides clear business value in this regard and gives CISOs the necessary reporting capabilities to provide regular updates to the CEO.